eio/animal-path-segmentation/README.md

 # Utilities

-Miscellaneous utility functions (e.g. time and data transformations) are stored in `utils.py`
+Miscellaneous utility functions (e.g. time and data transformations) are stored in `utils/misc.py`

+Widely-used constants, normalization code, and normalization config JSON are also stored in `utils/`